Gynaecology In Aberdeen | Albyn Hospital Skip to main content

 Perimenopause and menopause bring about a host of hormonal changes, which can negatively affect a woman’s day-to-day life.
 These include abnormal periods in perimenopause specifically, mood swings, anxiety, hot flushes and more.

-In hysteroscopic surgery, a surgeon can look inside your uterus to diagnose conditions including abnormal bleeding.
+Hysteroscopic Surgery: where the consultant gynaecologist surgeon can look inside your uterus to diagnose conditions including abnormal bleeding.
 Using a hysteroscope – a thin tube with a camera, which is inserted into the vagina – your cervix and inside of the uterus can easily be examined.

 "Absolutely first class service and treatment from start to the end of my procedure.
-From the first consultation with Dr. Ashok, to the pre- assessment, the surgery and after care provided by nursing and catering staff, this is exactly how anyone would hope he or she would experience hospital and a surgical procedure.A huge thanks to all, and particularly Dr. Ashok whose expertise, competence and professionalism made my operation unbelievably easy to cope with in its aftermath" - Patricia (Google Review, Dec 2022)
+From the first consultation with Dr. Ashok, to the pre- assessment, the surgery and after care provided by nursing and catering staff, this is exactly how anyone would hope he or she would experience hospital and a surgical procedure.A huge thanks to all, and particularly Dr. Ashok whose expertise, competence and professionalism made my operation unbelievably easy to cope with in its aftermath" - Patricia (Google Review)

 • Expert assessment from an experienced consultant gynaecologist.
 You will see the same consultant throughout the entirety of their treatment journey.